smartdevicelink/sdl_requirements/detailed_docs/vehicle_info/Subscribe_to_VehicleData.md

 6.a.2 SDL responds success:false to mobile application and doesn't store the param in list

-## Use Case 2: Mobile application is already subscribed to Vehicle Data
+## Use Case 2: Mobile application is already subscribed to VehicleData

 **Main Flow:**